LRS4/interview-club-app/README.md

 ## About

 The first rule of Interview Club is that you don't talk about interview club!
-This app is a sharing platform where questions and answers to interview questions can be posted.
-It will be a simple application that serves this single purpose.
+This app is a sharing platform where questions and answers to interview questions can be posted, answered, rated and searched for.
+It will be a simple CRUD application aimed at delivering this sole objective.

 ## Build